lj-ditrapani/SWE430/markdown/qunit-tutorial.markdown

 throws
 ------

-'throws' is used to assert that a callback throws an exception.
+'throws' is used to assert that a callback throws an error or exception.
 This allows us to test the behavior of our code when things go amiss.
 [throws documentation](http://api.qunitjs.com/throws/)

     test("Divide by zero", function() {